eic/Singularity/README.md

 ## MacOS installation

 Singularity runs under linux OS.
 But in macOS, it require another layer of virtual machine to generate a linux environment first ([read more on Singularity docs](https://www.sylabs.io/guides/2.5/user-guide/quick_start.html#installation)).
 The easiest approach would be using the container [within a Unbuntu VirtualBox](VirtualBox.md).
-Alternatively, Here is [a more detailed guild on the macOS installation of sPHENIX container](./OSX_installationguide.md).
+Alternatively, Here is [a more detailed guild on the macOS installation of the EIC container](./OSX_installationguide.md).

 ## Windows installation